moyer34/selfhosting/Cloudflare_tunnel_NPM.md

 - Back on the page listing all tunnels in the account, select the 3-dot menu for the new tunnel and press Configure
 - Under "Install and run," choose docker environment and copy the command somewhere temporarily.
 Do not run the command, we just need the token to insert into the docker compose environment file

-## Set up service stack using Docker Compose
+## 2-Set up service stack using Docker Compose
 We will set up a service stack using docker compose.
 There are alternatives to this approach, but I’ve had success including the service I want to point to, NPM, and Cloudflared in the same docker compose file.
 This makes the docker network config more intuitive.

 Sample docker-compose.yml: